Visions (Don Williams album)

-Visions is the sixth LP by American country singer-songwriter Don Williams.
-Released on January 17, 1977 on the ABC-Dot label, the album reached number four on the US Country Albums chart.
+Visions is the sixth studio album by American country music singer-songwriter Don Williams.
+Released on January 17, 1977, on the ABC-Dot label, the album reached number four on the US Country Albums chart.
 "Some Broken Hearts Never Mend" was released as a single in 1977, reaching number one on the Billboard country singles chart.
-Visions was the first of two Don Williams albums released in 1977, along with Country Boy, which was released later the same year.
+Visions was the first of two Don Williams albums released in 1977, along with Country Boy, which was released later.

 Background

-Don Williams had achieved his first number one country album the previous year with Harmony.
-For Visions, Williams was again at the writing and producing helm, and brought on many of the same musicians who'd participated in all of his previous recordings, including Kenny Malone on drums and Danny Flowers on harmonica.
-Regular writing collaborators Wayland Holyfield, Allen Reynolds and Bob McDill all made contributions to this album.
+Don Williams had achieved his first number-one country album the previous year with Harmony.
+For Visions, Williams was again at the writing and producing helm, and brought on many of the same musicians who had participated in all of his previous recordings, including Kenny Malone on drums and Danny Flowers on harmonica.
+Regular writing collaborators Wayland Holyfield, Allen Reynolds, and Bob McDill all made contributions to this album.

-While Visions was a solid bestseller, it did not have its predecessors chart success.
+While Visions was a solid bestseller, it did not have its predecessor's chart success.
 However, along with Harmony and Country Boy, Visions is considered part of the trio of albums that marked the foundation of Williams' commercial and artistic success in the 1970s, both in the US and in the UK.
-ABC-Dot Records had made a concerted effort to market American country music abroad throughout the mid-1970's, and Williams' Visions was a notable bestseller overseas at the time, with an excess of 200,000 units moved.
+ABC-Dot Records had made a concerted effort to market American country music abroad throughout the mid-1970s, and Williams' Visions was a notable bestseller overseas at the time, with more than 200,000 units moved.

-Williams' was also becoming well known during this time for his intimate live performances, which featured his regular collaborators, Danny Flowers on Harmonica and Guitars, and David Williamson on Bass.
+Williams' was also becoming well known during this time for his intimate live performances, which featured his regular collaborators, Danny Flowers on harmonica and guitars, and David Williamson on bass.